klee/klee.github.io/build-script.md

 ---
 layout: default
 title: Building KLEE and its Dependencies
-subtitle: The build infrastructure for KLEE
+subtitle: Building KLEE and its dependencies
 slug: getting-started
 ---

-# Building KLEE and its dependencies

 KLEE is a symbolic execution framework that can be built with a multitude of different components (compiler infrastructure: multiple LLVM versions, solvers: STP, Z3, MetaSMT) and run on a variety of systems (e.g., Linux (Ubuntu), macOS, FreeBSD).